The Average Cost of Life Insurance in Canada Per Month

 6. The Average Cost of Life Insurance in Canada Per Month Is Less

-So what if you have an increased need for life insurance in the first 10 years of your policy and those needs drop off as you pass through the decades?
+So what if you have an increased need for life insurance in the first 10 years of your policy and those needs drop off?

 This is a typical situation for most families.
 They take out coverage when their kids are young and their mortgage is at its highest point.